Null Block Driver

 blk-mq

-support- Direct completion of IO
+support- Direct completion

 - Read and write requests